 Section 232 of Thailand’s criminal code makes it an offence to interfere with any mode of transport which may make it a danger to other people.

 The prison sentence for the violation of the law can be to seven years in prison.
 It is also being reported that officials are looking at a possible breach of the Air Navigation Act.

 The incident on Wednesday caused panic and alarm in the aircraft.
 The passenger’s actions were dramatic as he violently pulled the door of the Airbus A32o open.
 Some passengers told authorities that the young man appeared to be drunk.

-Airport security who quickly arrived onto the plane had to use force to grapple with and hold him down on the floor of the plane before he was restrained and then removed.
-He was taken into custody by police at Chiang Mai International Airport.
+Airport security who quickly arrived onto the plane had to use force to grapple with and hold him down on the ground before he was restrained and then removed.
+He was taken into custody by police at Chiang Mai Airport.

-The loss to the Thai Smile airline as a result of the ‘crazy’ behaviour of the foreigner amounts to ฿600,000.
-The actions by the young passenger caused flight WE 169 to eventually take off as 5 pm on Wednesday, 1 hour and twenty minutes late.
+It is being reported that the loss to the Thai Smile airline as a result of the ‘crazy’ behaviour of the foreigner amounted to ฿600,000.
+This caused flight WE 169 to eventually take off as 5 pm on Wednesday, 1 hour and twenty minutes late.

 On Wednesday, the airline issued a statement outlining the event and apologised to the passengers inconvenienced.

 ‘After the aircraft door had been successfully closed there was a wait for a taxi to take off.
 A foreign male passenger ran to open the emergency exit door next to the left-wing of the plane.
 The incident caused the emergency door to be opened entirely and an emergency slide unfolded.’